fwinkelbauer/Bumpy/README.md

 ### Templates

-Templates can be used to simplify a `.bumpyconfig` file for known file types.
+Templates can be used to simplify a `bumpy.yaml` file for known file types.
 Currently `.nuspec`, `AssemblyInfo.cs` and `.csproj` files are supported.

 ```yaml
 # These glob patterns will inherit predefined encodings and basic regular expressions: